developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Battery Usage Decommission Threshold

-This Managed Configuration allows an Administrator using an EMM to configure the amount of battery usage (e.g. charge/discharge cycles, coulombs in/out, etc.) that can occur beefore the battery is deemed ready for decommissioning.
+This Managed Configuration allows an Administrator using an EMM to configure the amount of battery usage (i.e. charge/discharge cycles, coulombs in/out, etc.) that can occur beefore the battery is deemed ready for decommissioning.

 ### Power Configuration - Battery Optimization Action